-The event will be recorded live and released as an audio and video podcast via In Situ Science.
-Food and drinks can be purchased at the Camelot Lounge on the night.
+The event will be recorded live and released as a podcast for In Situ Science.
+Food and drink will be available at the Camelot Lounge on the night.